 What if we don't need overlapping periods or creative scheduling, should we still use Flex Scheduling? ↑

-Flex Scheduling is tentatively expected to be the Aeries scheduling process starting with the 2022/2023 school year.
+Flex Scheduling will eventually be the Aeries scheduling process, so we encourage everyone to begin now to learn about it and make plans to transition.
+Although we will support traditional scheduling in the 2023/2024 school year, we will at some point transition fully over to Flex Scheduling.
 With Flex Scheduling, periods can be created and class meeting times established.
-Even if there are no changes to a current Master Schedule setup, schools should transition to Flex Scheduling and build the same basic configurations with Flex Periods and a Class Calendar.
+Even if there are no changes to a current Master Schedule (MST) setup, schools should transition to Flex Scheduling and build the same basic configurations with Flex Periods (FTF) and a Class Calendar (CCL).

 Does Flex Scheduling support multiple start times and bell schedules for grade levels during the school day? ↑

 Flex Scheduling was designed to support varied grade-level periods and creative scheduling practices.
-Flex periods can be created for each grade level and assigned to the designated sections for the corresponding grade level.
+Flex Periods (FTF) can be created for each grade level and assigned to the designated sections for the corresponding grade level.

 Can we plan to use Flex Scheduling for next year if we didn't use Flex Scheduling this year? ↑

-Flex Scheduling for the next school year can be initiated this year in the Scheduling Master Schedule setup process.
-The SMS Board, created using the Use Flex Scheduling for Next Year option, will have all the needed functionality to begin Flex Scheduling.
+Flex Scheduling for the next school year can be initiated this year in the Scheduling Setup Options process.

 What will be different if we transition to Flex Scheduling? ↑